SergeyRock/nightscout-watcher/README.md

 # Nightscout Watcher
 The main purpose of the application is to show glucose level on your monitor in background mode to control glucose level in more convenient way.
-It`s especially convinent for office workers who spend a lot of time working on computer.
+It's especially convinent for office workers who spend a lot of time working on computer.

 ![N|Solid](https://raw.githubusercontent.com/SergeyRock/nightscout-watcher/master/screenshots/Main.jpg)